A guide to credit card statements

 3. Pay a set amount: if it’s above the minimum payment, this can reduce your monthly interest.

-If you don’t make the minimum payment on time, you could be charged a fee.
+If you don’t make the minimum payment on time, you could be charged a fee and you could lose any 0% interest offer.
 It could also have a negative impact on your credit score.

 Compare credit cards

-If you’re currently looking for the right credit card for you, then we can help you compare cards from some of the market’s leading providers.
+If you’re looking for the right credit card for you, we can help you compare cards from some of the market’s leading providers.

 Frequently asked questions